OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 3. to verify the identity one or both parties in exchanging messages, for example identity verification within [Transport Layer Security][tls] (TLS)

+OpenID Connect is widely used as an identity layer on top of the OAuth 2.0 protocol, see the [OAuth 2.0 Protocol][csoauth] Cheat Sheet.

 #### Integrity

 Integrity ensures that even authorized users have performed no accidental or malicious alternation of information.